Michigan WWII veteran who wished for 100 cards on 100th birthday receives more than 50,000

 “A lot of them have said in their cards, ‘We have something in common -- we are both from Michigan,’ or ‘You rescued my grandparents,’” Lolie said.
 “They all have some connection.”

-A young girl in Jamaica wished Fabela a “happy birthday," while military personnel and law enforcement officials have sent Fabela their medals, flags and even badges.
+A young girl in Jamaica also wished Fabela a “happy birthday," while military personnel and law enforcement officials have sent Fabela their medals, flags and even badges.

-In return, Lolie said Fabela would like personally thank each person who’s reached out to him.
+In return, Lolie said Fabela would like to personally thank each person who’s reached out to him.
 But the feat would be nearly impossible.

 “That’s the kind of man he is,” Lolie said of her father.